psychopy/psychopy/docs/source/usingplugins.rst

 Plugins are used to extend and modify PsychoPy's default behaviour at runtime without making permanent changes to the installed program files.
-This works by importing objects from plugin module then patching them into PsychoPy, either by creating or reassigning attributes within PsychoPy's module namespaces/scope to reference them.
+This works by importing objects from plugin module then patching them into PsychoPy, either by creating or reassigning attributes within a PsychoPy module's namespace/scope to reference them.
 While this process can be done conventionally using ``import`` statements and "monkey patching", the plugin loader automates this based on metadata the plugin package contains.